SWS-Methodology/faoswsTrade/modules/complete_tf_cpc/README.md

 6. Assign SWS ObservationStatus flag `I` and flagMethod `e` to records with with `flagTrade` unless the FCL unit is categorized as `$ value only`.

+#### Output for SWS

+1. Filter observations with FCL code `1181` (bees).

+2. Filter observations with missing CPC codes.

+3. Rename dimensions to comply with SWS standard

+4. Transform dataset seperating monetary values and quantities in different rows.

+5. Convert values and quantities to corresponding SWS element codes.
+For example, a qunatity import with unit "mt" is assigned `5610`.